-When most Londoners think of a London region perfect for a literary tour, they think of Bloomsbury, Southwark, Soho or Chelsea.
+When most Londoners think of a London region perfect for a literary tour, they think first of Bloomsbury, then maybe Southwark, Soho or Chelsea.
 They don’t think of St James’s for two basic reasons.
-One, they forget about the fabulous London Library – or they’ve never heard it.
-Two, they associate St James’s mainly with gentlemen’s clubs and fine menswear shops, and they don’t associate the men who frequented these places with those who have written some of Britain’s most loved poems and novels.
+One, they forget about the fabulous London Library – a huge draw for both male and female writers — or they’ve never heard of it.
+And two, they associate St James’s mainly with gentlemen’s clubs and fine menswear shops, and they don’t associate the men who frequented these places with those who have written some of Britain’s most loved plays, poems and novels.
 Writers are supposed to be poor, after all, stuck in a garret and all that.

 Putting the London Library to one side, I would like to address the issue of English male writers and their taste for what many gents consider the finer things of life, the rare antiques and old paintings, the lightest cotton shirts, the most piquant cigars and wine, that sort of thing.
 In the case of writers, this taste is naturally assisted in its development by a bestseller or two, but not necessarily.
 We need to remember the great importance of St James’s in Britain’s history.
 For all of the 19th and much of the 20th centuries, its clubs basically held together the Establishment when the Establishment’s members were staying in London.